TimL72/SlideShow---Royal-Flush/README.md

 # An attempt at a slideshow

-* Obviously, no clue what I am doing
+- Obviously, I have no clue what I am doing.

+- Sure would be nice to have some better instruction than that one page primer in the Weekly materials.

 - But at least I am getting some practice with GitHub ...